Students are expected to wear school uniform as per the school policy.

 - No jewellery is to be worn for P.E. lessons

-- If you are unable to take part in P.E. for any good reason you must bring a letter from your parents/guardian to your teacher, explaining the reasons why.
+- If you are unable to take part in P.E. your parents/carer must ring the school before 8:50am explaining the reasons why as we will no longer accept written notes.
 Even if you are excused from practical activity, you must still bring your P.E. kit to wear, so you can still listen, observe and understand National Curriculum lessons and targets, even if you cannot take a practical part yourself.
 So, even if you cannot take part, you can still reach National Curriculum targets by umpiring, coaching, giving advice, observing and assessing your classmates.
 School uniform is unsuitable for this – you could get wet, muddy and cold feet on the fields.
 Far safer and warmer to be dressed in your P.E. kit.

 - Tell P.E. staff immediately if you suffer from long-term illness, e.g. asthma, diabetes or epilepsy.
 Report any medical information you think would be helpful to the P.E. staff, e.g. previous accidents and injuries.
 If you are asthmatic you must always keep your inhaler with you in P.E.

 - Ask at the P.E. department office if you lose your P.E. kit.
 We have dozens of unclaimed items, with names too faded to read on the labels.
 Always use a permanent marking pen.

 - We have kit checks regularly – so be prepared.

 - Always put equipment away neatly and report any faults or breakages you notice to your teacher.

 - If you hurt yourself in a P.E.
 Lesson, do not suffer in silence – tell your teacher.